BloomingTails/NMS-AudioLoaderMenuSounds/README.md

-# No Man's Sky's menu sounds for Audio Loader
+# No Man's Sky's menu sounds for Audio Loader on Steam Deck

 Do you like **No Man's Sky?** Wish you could add a little **NMS** touch to your **Steam Deck**?
 This is exactly what this is!